• Skip to primary navigation

 • Arthritis and pain.
 The abnormal movements and deformities that people with cerebral palsy have can cause damage that nearly always results in some degree of pain over the years.
 The pain may come from repetitive use injuries, arthritis, scoliosis, or sore or imbalanced muscles.

 • Weakness.
-When the nerves bring abnormal signals to the muscles, they can be either too tight or too floppy.
+When the nerves bring abnormal signals to the muscles, they can either be too tight or floppy.
 This can cause muscle weakness that worsens over time, making movements even more challenging.

 • Fatigue.
-Estimates are that people with cerebral palsy use three to five times more energy to try and move than people without the condition.
+Estimates are that people with cerebral palsy use three to five times more energy when moving and doing activities than people without the condition.
 Over time, this leads to both generalized fatigue and exhaustion.
 For many people with post-impairment syndrome, fatigue is the biggest hurdle.

 • Depression.
 Although not always included as a symptom of post-impairment syndrome because it is not physical, adults with cerebral palsy may be susceptible to depression after years of struggling with the condition and its resultant painful symptoms and poor mobility.